My Quiet Kitchen

 side view of a stack of 3 vegan brownies.

 Sometime in my early 20s I started saving recipes in an old binder.
-Over the years some of these recipes became tried-and-true favorites (covered with scribbled notes), while others ended up in the never-got-around-to-it category.
+Over the years some of these recipes became favorites (covered with scribbled notes), while others ended up in the never-got-around-to-it category.

 I remember being on a brownie kick for a while, making these anytime a party or potluck invitation popped up.
 And though I don't recall the exact recipe that inspired this one, I suspect the original inspiration came from one of Angela Liddon's brownie recipes on Oh She Glows.